 Portable Appliance Testing (PAT) - (PAT is the term used to describe the examination of electrical appliances and equipment to ensure they are safe to use.) was undertaken annually.
-We saw that the last PAT test had taken place in July 2015.
+We saw that the last PAT test had taken place in January 2016.
 The practice displayed fire exit signage and had fire extinguishers available.

-We saw maintenance records for equipment such as autoclaves and X-ray equipment which showed that they were serviced in accordance with the manufacturers' guidance.
-We saw that other equipment such as an autoclave; washer disinfector and compressor were regularly maintained.
-For example, the autoclave was serviced in July 2015.
+We saw maintenance records for equipment such as autoclaves and X-ray equipment which showed they were serviced in accordance with the manufacturers' guidance.
+We saw other equipment such as an autoclave; washer disinfector and compressor were regularly maintained.